damarisfregoso/eye-shop/README.md

     3. Once you see some items you like, click the green add button to add the items to your cart.

-    4. Browse to cart, there you can add or remove those certain items.
+    4. Browse to cart, there you can add or remove certain items.

     5. Once you love everything in your cart, click the Checkout button.

-    6. From there you will be navigated to your previous orders to browse your past googies.
+    6. From there you will be navigated to your previous orders to browse your past goodies.

 </details>